-Turkey Stuffing is my favorite part of Thanksgiving, hands down.
+A good stuffing recipe is my favorite part of Thanksgiving, hands down.
 A good old- fashioned bread stuffing is what holiday legends are made of!
-Whether you call it bread dressing or turkey dressing or turkey stuffing, it is the number one dish you will have on your table next to the turkey (alongside the mashed potatoes and the corn casserole of course).
+Whether you call it bread dressing or turkey dressing or turkey stuffing, it is the number one dish you will have on your table next to the roast turkey (alongside the mashed potatoes and the corn casserole of course).

 This simple stuffing recipe is a great addition to your annual Thanksgiving menu and it is a recipe that your guests will gush over for years to come!